 Industrial Customers.
-Sales to industrial customers, which include numerous manufacturing and process industries and OEMs accounted for approximately
+Sales to industrial customers, which include numerous manufacturing and process industries and OEMs accounted for approximately 41% of our sales in 2005.

 MRO products are needed to maintain and upgrade the electrical and communications networks at industrial sites.
 Expenditures are greatest in the heavy process industries, such as food processing, metals, pulp and paper and petrochemical.
 Typically, electrical MRO is the first or second ranked product category by purchase value for total MRO requirements for an industrial site.
 Other MRO product categories include, among others, lubricants, pipe, valves and fittings, fasteners, cutting tools and power transmission products.